 Setsubun (節 分) is the Japanese Festival on the eve of early spring in Japan.

-The meaning of the name is literally division of seasons, a way to say goodbye to winter and celebrate the entrance of spring (Risshun), celebrated annually on February 3, is a traditional folk event that marks the official beginning of spring, according to the Japanese lunar calendar.
+The meaning of the name is literally division of seasons, a way to say goodbye to winter and celebrate the entrance of spring (Risshun), celebrated annually in early February, is a traditional folk event that marks the official beginning of spring, according to the Japanese lunar calendar.

 Although it is not a National holidaySetsubun is widely celebrated throughout Japan and is one of the favorite folk traditions of all Japanese children.
 A day to play and eat beans to ward off evil and welcome good luck.